Bangle

 All

-of our laboratory-grown ruby crystal are flawless and
+of our laboratory-grown ruby crystal is genuine and very clean without enhancement.

 Emerald 10.50